sourcery-ai-experiments/blog.nathanv.me/content/posts/boinc-with-sge.md

 # Creating Account(s)

-In order to use BOINC, you need to create an account with each project you want to contribute to, and attach your hosts to it.
-This can be extremely tedious, so using a service like [BOINC Account Manager](https://boincstats.com/en/bam/) (BAM) is highly recommedned.
+In order to use BOINC, you need to create an account with each project you want to contribute to and attach your hosts to it.
+This can be extremely tedious, so using a service like [BOINC Account Manager](https://boincstats.com/en/bam/) (BAM) is highly recommended.
 Once you select some projects, you can also check the option "Attach new host by default?" so that everything is automatic.

-The only issue I've had with BAM, is that my work profile was not being added to new hosts default.
+The only issue I've had with BAM, is that my work profile was not being added to new hosts by default.

 # Configuring SGE

-The next challenge was that BOINC is designed to only be run on a single computer and is *not* build around Message Passing Interface (MPI) like most applications that run on HPC clusters.
+The next challenge was that BOINC is designed to only be run on a single computer and is *not* built around Message Passing Interface (MPI) like most applications that run on HPC clusters.
 To get around this, we created a separate queue in our job scheduler (Son of Grid Engine (SGE, an open-source fork of Sun Grid Engine)) with a single slot per compute node, so that if a BOINC job got scheduled on a node,